Oliver Kalkofe

-Oliver Lars Fred Kalkofe (born 12 September 1965) is a German satirist, columnist, book author, actor, writer and audiobook narrator.
+Oliver Lars Fred Kalkofe (born 12 September 1965) is a German actor, comedian, satirist, writer and audiobook narrator.

 Life and career

-Kalkofe was born in Hanover.
-He grew up in Engelbostel and Peine.
-After passing the Abitur in 1984, he finished his training as a foreign language correspondent clerk and interpreter in English and French before enrolling at the University of Münster to major in media and communication studies.
+Kalkofe was born in Hanover and grew up in Engelbostel and Peine.
+After passing the Abitur in 1984, he finished his training as a foreign language correspondent clerk and interpreter in English and French before enrolling at the University of Münster to major in media and communication studies which he didn't finish, but stopped after 8 semesters.

-In 1990 he joined the Frühstyxradio, a comedy show on commercial radio station ffn.
+In 1990, Kalkofe joined the Frühstyxradio, a comedy show on commercial radio station ffn.
 Broadcast on Sunday mornings, the shows had a theme and were presented by fictional hosts, with episodes of various ongoing series and stand-alone sketches more or less dealing with that theme.
 Kalkofe developed and voiced a variety of characters and series for the show.